 For more detailed statistics, please see the "Statistics" page.

-The 'Data-Browse' page is an interactive table of alphanumeric sorting that allows you to quickly search for samples and customize filters through 'Species','Data sources','Biosample type', 'Tissue type', and 'Biosample name'.
+The 'Data-Browse' page is an interactive table of alphanumeric sorting that allows you to quickly search for samples and customize filters through 'Species', 'Data sources', 'Biosample type' and 'Tissue type'.
 Users can use the ‘Show entries’ drop-down menu to change the number of records per page.
 To view the super-enhancer for a given sample, users only need to click on the ‘Sample ID’ to view it.

 Users can submit a gene and search super-enhancers associated with it via relationships under different strategies (Five strategies: ROSE overlap, ROSE proximal, ROSE closest, Lasso, PreSTIGE) are obtained from determined samples.

-Users can click Gene-SE analysis→Fuzzy analysis of Gene-Super-enhancer→Closest→FLJ35776, the gene's analysis results will be displayed on the next page.
+Users can submit a gene list and choose the species (human or mouse), the gene's analysis results will be displayed on the next page.

 Users can submit a common SNP and find the super-enhancers it falls into, the corresponding super-enhancers related annotation information and LD SNPs of five population.